Jing Ke: The attempt

 King Zheng of Qin received the message of Yan emissaries presenting gifts, and was willing to receive them at the royal palace in the Qin capital Xianyang.
 Concealing the dagger inside the map scroll, Jing Ke and Qin Wuyang greeted King Zheng as Yan ambassadors.
 Qin Wuyang reportedly became so nervous that he acted almost paralyzed when entering the palace.
-Jing Ke, who remained calm, managed the excuse that his partner had never set eyes on the grace of Son of Heaven.
+Jing Ke, who remained calm, managed the excuse that his partner had never set eyes on the grace of the Son of Heaven.
 Other sources suggest Jing Ke described Qin Wuyang as a rural boy who had never seen the world and was suffering a cultural shock.
 The panicked Qin Wuyang was then barred from moving up the palace, and Jing Ke was ordered to approach King Zheng alone to present the map.

 Jing Ke walked up to King Zheng's throne and politely presented the map scroll on the table.
 When the King Zheng unrolled the map, Jing Ke immediately seized the revealed dagger, grabbed the king's sleeve and attacked him, who somehow managed to back away from the initial thrust by tearing off the sleeve in the process.
-While King Zheng leapt to his feet and fled from the attacker, he desperately attempted to draw his own sword hanging on the belt, but was unable to do so while running as it was a very long ceremonial sword.
-None of the other Qin officials within the vicinity were armed and able to stop Jing Ke, and the guards were all stationed outside the palace gate and were unable to immediately reach the scene.
+While King Zheng leapt to his feet and fled from the attacker, he desperately attempted to draw his own longsword hanging on the belt, but was unable to do so while running as it was a very long ceremonial sword.
+None of the other Qin officials within the vicinity were armed and able to stop Jing Ke, and the royal guards were all stationed outside the palace hall and were unable to immediately reach the scene.
 In the confusion Jing Ke began to close in on the king, who struggled to get away from the assassin by circling behind a pillar.